grafana/alloy/docs/sources/get-started/component_controller.md

 ## In-memory traffic

-Components that expose HTTP endpoints, such as [prometheus.exporter.unix][], can expose an internal address that completely bypasses the network and communicate in-memory.
+Components that expose HTTP endpoints, such as [`prometheus.exporter.unix`][prometheus.exporter.unix], can expose an internal address that completely bypasses the network and communicate in-memory.
 Components within the same process can communicate with one another without needing to be aware of any network-level protections such as authentication or mutual TLS.

 The internal address defaults to `alloy.internal:12345`.